-I love the nights where I have no idea what to make for dinner so I start to clean out my fridge.
-I inevitably always find something that will at least make me temporarily loose my appetite, but when I realize what I actually have hiding behind forgotten cups of milk and unwrapped, dried-out peanut butter sandwiches that a certain 4 year old decided she wanted to “save”, I usually come up with something pretty amazing.
-That’s out this penne with smoked sausage came about.
+Penne with Smoked Sausage and Caramelized Onions - I love the nights where I have no idea what to make for dinner so I start to clean out my fridge.
+I inevitably always find something that will at least make me temporarily loose my appetite, but when I realize what I actually have hidden behind forgotten cups of milk and unwrapped, dried-out peanut butter sandwiches that a certain 4 year old decided she wanted to "save", I usually come up with something pretty amazing.
+That's out this penne with smoked sausage came about.

-Any type of smoked sausage will work for this.
+Any type of smoked sausage will work for this Penne with Smoked Sausage and Caramelized Onions recipe.
 I used a super basic pork smoked sausage here but chicken, beef or turkey would fit in well too.
-If you do decide to use a leaner sausage like turkey or chicken, you’ll have to add a tablespoon or two of olive oil to get the sausage to brown well and caramelize the onions in.
+If you do decide to use a leaner sausage like turkey or chicken, you'll have to add a tablespoon or two of olive oil to get the sausage to brown well and caramelize the onions in.

 Caramelizing onions well is super simple, but it does take a bit of patience.
 Adding a bit of salt to the onions at first will help to speed the process along as the salt will draw out moisture.
 Keep the heat between medium and low, stir often, and they'll turn out well.
 If the heat is too high, you'll end up with cooked onions but they won't have the sweet mellowness that true caramelized onions have.